nilearn/nilearn/nilearn/datasets/description/juelich.rst

 References
 ----------
-For the overall scientific concept and methodology of the Julich-Brain Cytoarchitectonic Atlas, please cite:
+For the overall scientific concept and methodology of the Julich-Brain cytoarchitectonic atlas, please cite:

 Amunts, K., Mohlberg, H., Bludau, S., & Zilles, K. (2020).
 Julich-Brain: A 3D probabilistic atlas of the human brain's cytoarchitecture.